 Ah, what just happened indeed.
 Probably the government realized that it was far easier to TELL people what to think and then do that than to find out what people think, and do that.

-[Broadcasting Board of Governors] spokeswoman Lynne Weil insists BBG is not a propaganda outlet, and its flagship services such as VOA “present fair and accurate news.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+[Broadcasting Board of Governors] spokeswoman Lynne Weil insists BBG is not a propaganda outlet, and its flagship services such as VOA “present fair and accurate news.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “They don’t shy away from stories that don’t shed the best light on the United States,” she told The Cable.
 She pointed to the charters of VOA and RFE: “Our journalists provide what many people cannot get locally: uncensored news, responsible, discussion, and open debate.”